« View All Posts

 This comes down to miscommunication between the insulation contractor and the homeowner.

-Energy efficiency and comfort are the biggest reason a homeowner adds spray foam to their home.
+Energy efficiency and comfort are the biggest reasons a homeowner adds spray foam to their home.
 If your expectations for both of these topics don't match up with what the contractor thinks will happen, then there are going to inevitably be issues.

 Solution: It's crucial that you and your spray foam insulation contractor are on the same page as to what the results will be as far as your goals are concerned.